Ao-Collaboration/Ao-Collaboration.github.io/self-assessment-salesforce.md

 ---
 layout: page
-title: Get a Free Ao Collaboration Org Self Assessment Tool
+title: get a FREE org self-assessment tool
-subtitle: Take this simple self assessment tool to see how well you have implemented your Salesforce org.
+subtitle: Take this simple self-assessment tool to see how well you have implemented your Salesforce org.
 cover-img: assets/img/main-header.png
 ---